Timdotdowney/sia5/README.md

 The url for security for /orders allows access to /orders/current without authentication.
 Change the url to /orders/**.
 The ** means include paths in the wild card.

+I replaced
+return new StandardPasswordEncoder()
+with
+return PasswordEncoderFactories.createDelegatingPasswordEncoder()

+Added test for adding user.